-OSHC is insurance to assist Overseas students meet the costs of (Public) medical and hospital care that they may need while in Australia.
-OSHC will also pay limited benefits for pharmaceuticals and ambulance services.
+OSHC is insurance to assist overseas students meet the costs of (public) medical and hospital care that they may need while in Australia.
+OSHC will also pay limited benefits for pharmaceuticals and ambulance services are covered.
+Some countries reciprocal heath care arrangements or are OSHC exempt which may mean OSHC may not be not required.